 Now to be clear, this isn't always a bad thing when both equally agree to play it right.
 I'm not talking Fifty Shades of Grey or anything but there are some clear signs of sexual abuse with your partner to be aware of.
 The willing or unwilling, Often in relationships one tries to use sex as a weapon "well until you do this, you won't get this."
 Often times, that is a women's "go-to move" and it can be fun and playful when not used Maliciously.
 While there's no law stating you have to pleasure your man this much, this long and this often.
 The sheer lack of intimacy of any kind with your partner could leave a man to think questions like "is there someone else?", "Did I do something wrong?".
 This action could open a whole other window of insecurities, jealousy and rage.

 While there is withholding sex, there's also too much.
 On one hand, we have a girl who wants to be intimate with her partner all the time, and him being unwilling.
-If a man ...more
+If a man is unwillingly seduced by his girlfriend ...more

 Sex is mutual.
 It's never a favor.
 It's never a gift.